Shady-Data/09-Assembly/01_Debugging/02_IO_Debugging.md

 ### Step Four: Analyze Snapshot

-As we stated above, we did not take an entire snapshot.
-Nor should we ever do that using printf() due to how inefficient that would be.
 Let's take a look at the data we did gather though:

-* We have what the values actually are, did they meet our expectations? ex:
+* Did the values meet our expectations? ex:
   * We have a while loop on line 22, was it's exit condition met?
   * Were the switch case conditions met?
   * Did the if statement on line 60 meet our expectations?
-  * etc

-The answer should be no. Something messed up.
-Something did not meet our expectations.
-What was it?
+  * The answer should be no. Something messed up.

-If a condition isn't being met as expected... did we set that condition up correctly?
+If a condition isn't being met as expected; did we set that condition up correctly?
 If so, why isn't the condition being met?
 How can we make it behave as expected?

 ---

 ### Step Five: Step 5: Fix the Bug

+Once the bug has been identified, it is time to fix it.
+* What is the fix?
-Now that we've identified the bug, let's fix it.
+* Now that the bug is identified, fix it, and recheck.